humeyrakoseogluu/humeyrakoseogluu/README.md

 ### Hi there, I'm Hümeyra. :raising_hand:

-## Final-Year Computer Engineering Student
+## Final-Year Computer Engineering Student / Front-End Developer
 I'm a final-year Computer Engineering student at the University of Akdeniz.
 Thanks to the projects, community events and internships I participated in, I had the opportunity to improve myself in teamwork and project management.
 I am an ambitious person who reinforces what I have learned, is willing to work, open to more experience and learning.<br /><br />
 Work History:<br />
 <!-- WORK HISTORY:START -->